PROFESSOR CLARE SCOTT AM

 DR MICHELLE WILSON

-ANZGOG Director, Chair – Ovarian Tumour Working Group
+ANZGOG Director, Research Advisory Committee, OASIS, Ovarian Tumour Working Group.

 Medical Oncologist

 Michelle Wilson is a medical oncologist who subspecialises in gynaecological cancers and early-phase clinical trials.
 She is the clinical director for Cancer and Blood Research at Auckland City Hospital.
-Dr Wilson is a very active researcher, and is also one of 4 Principal Investigators with the early phase Auckland Cancer Trials Centre.
+Dr Wilson is a very active researcher and is also one of 4 Principal Investigators with the early phase Auckland Cancer Trials Centre.
 Dr Wilson’s research focus is geared towards early phase translational studies and clinical trial endpoints, in particular their utility and evolution in the era of precision oncology.
 She was awarded a medical doctorate on this topic in 2018 through the University of Auckland.
-Dr Wilson is the Chair of the Ovarian Tumour Working Group, a member of the ANZGOG Research Advisory Committee and OASIS Steering Committee.
+Dr Wilson is a member of the Ovarian Tumour Working Group, the ANZGOG Research Advisory Committee, the OASIS Steering Committee.
 She is New Zealand Director for ANZGOG.

 PROF PAUL COHEN

-ANZGOG – Director, Chair – Research Advisory Committee, TR-ANZGOG Steering Committee.
+ANZGOG – Director, Chair – Research Advisory Committee, Ex-Officio on all Research Committees.

 Gynaecological Oncologist

-Paul Cohen is a consultant at the Western Australian Gynaecological Cancer Service, King Edward Memorial Hospital in Perth, Clinical Professor in the Division of Obstetrics and Gynaecology, Medical School, University of Western Australia, and Adjunct Professor at the Institute for Health Research, University of Notre Dame Australia.
-Paul’s research interests include patient-reported outcomes and the supportive care of patients affected by gynaecological malignancies, gynaecological cancer genetics, the epidemiology of gynaecological malignancies, and biomarkers to predict histological tumour regression in women with high-grade serous tubo-ovarian cancer following neoadjuvant chemotherapy.
+Paul Cohen is a Consultant at the Western Australian Gynaecological Cancer Service, King Edward Memorial Hospital and Clinical Professor at the University of Western Australia.
+Paul’s research interests include prediction of histological tumour regression in women with high-grade serous ovarian cancer following neoadjuvant chemotherapy, the supportive care of women affected by gynaecological cancers, and gynaecological cancer epidemiology.

-Paul is the current chair of the International Gynecological Cancer Society (IGCS) Education Committee, and ANZGOG Research Advisory Committee, past program chair of the ANZGOG Annual Scientific Meeting, and a Board Director of ANZGOG and the IGCS.
-Paul is a member of the eviQ Cancer Genetics Reference Committee, Australian Clinical Trial Alliance Impact and Implementation Committee, and a member of the Editorial Board of the International Journal of Gynecological Cancer.
+Paul is the current chair of the ANZGOG Research Advisory Committee, Chair of the International Gynecological Cancer Society (IGCS) Education Committee, and a Board Director of the IGCS.
+Paul is a member of the eviQ Cancer Genetics Reference Committee, and a member of the Editorial Boards of the International Journal of Gynecological Cancer and Scientific Reports.

 ASSOCIATE PROFESSOR PEARLY KHAW

-ANZGOG – Director, Research Advisory Committee, Uteirne Tumour Working Group, Chair Quality Assurance Committee, EDEN Steering Committee.
+ANZGOG – Director, Uterine Tumour Working Group, EDEN Steering Committee.

 Radiation Oncologist